 We applied the same painting protocol to our Winnebago View Class C motorhome remodel.

-Put Up Wallpaper
+Jazz It Up with Wallpaper

 You can instantly change the look and customize your RV interior walls with simple peel-n-stick wall coverings.
 Since RV’s don’t have a lot of wall real estate, so this can be a super easy and inexpensive way to lighten and brighten your RV interior.
 And now, wallpaper is as economical as painting walls.